freeradical13/freeradical13.github.io/index.md

 orbitals.
 * Group #17: [Halogens][] - Highly reactive because they want to gain/share an electron to fill their valence orbitals.
-* Group #18: [Noble gases][] - Not chemically active ([inert][]) because the valence orbital is full.
+* Group #18: [Noble gases][] - Not chemically reactive ([inert][]) because the valence orbital is full.

-[Cationization energy][] is the amount of energy needed to remove an electron from an element (and form a cation).
-The cationization energy decreases from top to bottom because valence electrons are farther from the nuclear protons (to which they're attracted) and thus the electrons are easier to peel off; however, cationization energy increases from left to right because elements want to fill their valence orbitals.

-[Electronegativity][] is the tendency of an atom to attract electrons to itself in its valence orbital.
-It follows from the octet rule that atoms increase in electronegativity from left to right.
-Electronegativity decreases from top to bottom because the valence orbital is farther away from the positively charged nucleus.

-The diameter of an atom increases from top to bottom as electron orbitals are added; however, within a period, moving left to right, the diameter of an atom decreases as the additional protons draw in the electrons.

-Electron orbitals are broken down into accumulating subshells.
-These subshells are represented by the orbital number, followed by the subshell name, followed by the number of electrons in that subshell in a superscript.
-For example, neutral Hydrogen is 1s<sup>1</sup>.
-The subshells are:
+Each period has a maximum number of electrons (<code>2×Period<sup>2</sup></code>) before the next period starts.
+Each period is broken down into accumulating orbitals called [subshell orbitals][electron subshells] and each subshell orbital has a maximum number of electrons before the next subshell orbital starts.
+These subshell orbitals are represented by the period number, followed by the subshell orbital letter, followed by the number of electrons in that subshell orbital in a superscript.
+The subshell orbitals are:

-* s: At most 2 electrons from groups 1 and 2 (or group 18 for Helium).
+* s: At most 2 electrons for groups 1 and 2 (or 18 for Helium).
-* p: At most 6 electrons from groups 13-18.
+* p: Starting at period 2, at most 6 electrons for groups 13-18.
-* d: Starting at period 4, at most 10 electrons from groups 3-12.
+* d: Starting at period 4, at most 10 electrons for groups 3-12.
-* f: Starting at period 6, at most 14 electrons from between groups 3 and 4.
+* f: Starting at period 6, at most 14 electrons for in between groups 3 and 4.

-Examples:
+Neutral examples for the first 11 elements:

 <pre>
 Hydrogen:  1s<sup>1</sup>